Rebecca Adamson: Personal life

-Born in Akron, Ohio, to a father of Swedish-American ancestry and of a mother who identified as being Cherokee, Adamson grew up in Akron and spent summers with her grandmother in Lumberton, North Carolina where she learned about the history and culture of Native Americans.
-She holds a master of science in economic development from the Southern New Hampshire University in Manchester, New Hampshire, where she teaches a graduate course on indigenous economics.
+Rebecca L. Adamson was born in Akron, Ohio.
+Her Learning to Give biography states, "Though her mother was Cherokee, her father was of Swedish descent."
+Adamson grew up in Akron and spent summers with her relatives in Lumberton, North Carolina, where she learned about the history and culture of Native Americans.
+The Free Lance-Star in Fredericksburg, Virginia, stated that she is a "member of the Eastern Band of Cherokee Indians" in 2004.
+Tayna H. Lee described Adamson as being of the Cherokee Nation in 2016.

+She holds a master of science in economic development from the Southern New Hampshire University in Manchester, New Hampshire, where she teaches a graduate course on Indigenous economics.

 Career

 After graduating from Firestone High School in Akron in 1967, she studied philosophy at the University of Akron and then took courses in law and economics at Piedmont College in Georgia.
 Adamson left college in 1970 to work on western reservations to help end the practice of removing Native American children from their homes and placing them in government or missionary-ran boarding schools in the hope of destroying their connections to their native languages and cultures.

-From 1972-1976, she was a member of the board of directors of Denver, Colorado's Coalition of Indian-Controlled School Boards, where she worked toward synthesizing and facilitating policy reform at the national level.
+From 1972 to 1976, she was a member of the board of directors of Denver, Colorado's Coalition of Indian-Controlled School Boards, where she worked toward synthesizing and facilitating policy reform at the national level.
 The Coalition worked to "wrest control of Indian schools from the U.S. government and Christian religious groups that had been running them for more than 100 years."
 Her work contributed to the Indian Self-Determination Act of 1975.

-In 1982, she became founder and president of First Nations Development Institute in Falmouth, Virginia to promote economic development by founding commercial enterprises on reservations.
+In 1982, she became founder and president of First Nations Development Institute in Falmouth, Virginia, to promote economic development by founding commercial enterprises on reservations.
 In 1986, she served as an adviser on rural development for the United Nations (UN) during their Decade of Women.
-She became the adviser for the UN's International Labor Organization International Indigenous Rights from 1988-1989.
+She became the adviser for the UN's International Labor Organization International Indigenous Rights from 1988 to 1989.
 She has also served on the board of directors for the National Center for Enterprise Development and the Council on Foundations.

 In 1992, she became an adviser for the Catholic Conference's Campaign for Human Development.
 She has also served on the President's Council on Sustainable Development/Sustainable Communities Task Force.

 Her work led to the first microloan fund in the United States associated with a reservation, the first tribal investment model.
 This was a national movement for reservation land reform, and legislation on federal trust responsibility for Native Americans.

 Adamson's international work created the Lumba Aboriginal Community Foundation in Australia.
 It enabled the Sans Tribe to secure its traditional homelands in Botswana, Namibia, and southern Africa.
 She launched a strategy (that includes Alcoa, Texaco, Rio Tinto, Merck, Ford, and Occidental) with investment criteria that protect the rights of indigenous peoples and has been adopted by a mutual fund, an index fund, and investment advisors.